 Q: Why should I use Travertine Pavers vs. other paving materials?

 A: Tumbled Travertine Pavers are one of the best materials to use around a pool deck, patio, driveway, or walkway.
 Their tumbled, porous surface instantly absorbs water, leaving the surface of the deck practically non-slip.
 Travertine Pavers also stay cool to the touch.
 The same can’t be said about other paving materials such as brick pavers, or concrete.

 Q: Where do Travertine Pavers come from?

 A: Our Travertine Pavers are from Turkey.
 Turkey is known to have superb quality Travertine reserves and is the preferred choice for architects and designers.
-We are direct importers and offer wholesale prices to the public for Premium Grade Travertine Pavers and Travertine Tiles.
+Italy, Iran, Mexico, Peru, and the United States also have Travertine reserves.